x684867/nemesis_server/src/nodejs/doc/blog/feature/streams2.md

 doesn't do them quite well enough yet.
 As always, be wary of running unstable releases in production, of course, but I encourage you to try it out and see what you think.
-Especially, if you have tests that you can run on your modules and libraries, that would be extremely useful feedback.
+Especially, if you have tests that you can run on your packages and libraries, that would be extremely useful feedback.

 --------